Parkside Newsletter

 • Teachers will hand out punch cards before students come outside.

-• Each time a student completes a lap, parent helpers will punch a foot on their card and cheer them on!
+• Each time a student completes a lap, helpers will punch a foot on their card and cheer them on!

 Thank you for supporting our students and helping make Mileage Club a success!